 Some TA’s may be employed to help support the learning of a specific individual and solely work with that one pupil or support a class teacher with delivering lessons and learning activities.

-- Supporting teacher in running a class smoothly
+- Supporting the teacher in running a class smoothly.

 How to become a Teaching Assistant